The MORE Act – Updated December, 2020

 What is the Status of the MORE Act?

-Currently, the MORE Act is passing through the necessary House of Representative Committees.
-If it passes through those, it will be sent to the full House for a vote.
-If the House of Representatives approves, the bill will be sent to the Senate to start the process all over again.
+After the Act passed through the House in December of 2020, the next step is passing through the Senate, where the same process that took place in the House of Representatives all over again.
 If the Senate approves the bill, it will go to the President’s desk for signing.
 If the President signs the bill, the MORE Act will become law and marijuana legislation in the US will drastically change.

 For now, marijuana is still a federal crime and a state crime in many states, including Nebraska.
 If you are facing criminal charges related to marijuana possession or distribution, call an experienced marijuana lawyer at Berry Law today.